アプリでプロモコードAPP10を利用すると10%オフになります

 Obanzai: Home-Style Kyoto Cooking

 Don’t judge a book by its cover, or in this case, a meal by its simplicity.
 Enter a local home on your trip and experience Obanzai – the heart of Kyoto cuisine.
-Obanzai is Kyoto-style home-cooking that follows the traditional Japanese meal layout of rice, dashi broth, and three side dishes.
+Obanzai is Kyoto-style home cooking that follows the traditional Japanese meal layout of rice, dashi broth, and three side dishes.

 Think of it as a warm embrace, with a bowl of fluffy rice, a miso soup full of umami and three side dishes that shout out the Kyoto region!
 We’re talking pickled vegetables, deep-fried tofu cooked with love and mackerel prepared with care.
 It’s like your grandma’s cooking in a bowl!